Partido State University: History

 In 1977, another barangay high school within the term of Mayor Pacamarra was born in the town of San Jose, Camarines Sur.
 It acquired its status as San Jose Nationalized High School in 1987, when the new government gave budgetary priority to education as a consequence of the newly ratified 1987 Philippine Constitution.
 It was converted to the San Jose Polytechnic Institute (SJPI) on March 30, 1995, by virtue of Republic Act No. 7972 through the efforts of Hon.
 Congressman Arnulfo P. Fuentebella.
 Dr. Marie Jane Pacamarra was the first administrator of SJPI, now the PSU-San Jose Campus.

 Congressman Felix Fuentebella authorized the creation of Goa High School.
 In 1976, the late superintendent Carlos Borjal of Camarines Sur National College of Arts & Trades (in Naga City) requested from the Ministry of Education the transfer of Goa High School to Barangay Nato, Sagnay, Camarines Sur and was acted upon favorably in 1977.
 A year later, its name was changed to Governor Mariano Fuentebella Memorial Fisheries School with Francisco Romanes as principal.
 On March 14, 1998, it was converted to Governor Mariano Fuentebella Memorial College of Fisheries (GMFMCF) pursuant to Republic Act No. 8594 and then to the PSU-Sagnay Campus.
 Dr. Pedro V. Vargas was its first administrator.

 In Caramoan, Camarines Sur, the Caramoan Vocational-Technical School (CVTS), now the PSU-Caramoan was born in 1994 in accordance with Republic Act No. 7828, which was also through the efforts of Congressman Arnulfo P. Fuentebella and was organized under the leadership of the late Manuel dela Torre.
-Dr. Vicente Lleno became its first Administrator.
+Dr. Vicente Lleno became its first administrator.

 In Tinambac, Camarines Sur, the Tinambac Polytechnic Institute (TPI) came into existence by virtue of Republic Act No. 7958 signed March 29, 1995, due to the initiative of Cong.
-Arnulfo P. Fuentebella and was organized by Dr. Gregilda Pan before its first Superintendent, Dr. Fortuno P. Villanueva, took over.
+Arnulfo P. Fuentebella and was organized by Dr. Gregilda Pan before its first superintendent, Dr. Fortuno P. Villanueva, took over.
 TPI would later on become the PSU-Tinambac.

 In the northern part of Lagonoy, Barangay Cabotonan, the Lagonoy Fishery School (LFS), now the PSU-Lagonoy, came into being pursuant to Republic Act No. 8417.
 Ms. Trinidad Soltes is its first ever administrator since its existence in 1997.

-The momentum of Partido National High School was sustained by Congressman Arnulfo Fuentebella in 1986, when, through his representation, Partido National High School was converted into Partido State College by virtue of Presidential Decree No. 2011.
+Congressman Arnulfo Fuentebella in 1986, when, through his representation, Partido National High School was converted into Partido State College by virtue of Presidential Decree No. 2011.

-The different stakeholders in the province of Camarines Sur clamored for the conversion of Partido State College, together with the six other schools/colleges in the district, to a state university.
+Different stakeholders in the province of Camarines Sur sought to convert Partido State College, together with the six other schools and colleges in the district, to a state university.

-Finally, the greatest boon came to Partidoanos when Republic Act No. 9029 authored by Speaker Arnulfo P. Fuentebella was signed into law by President Gloria Macapagal-Arroyo on March 5, 2001, creating Partido State University.
+Republic Act No. 9029 authored by Speaker Arnulfo P. Fuentebella was signed into law by President Gloria Macapagal-Arroyo on March 5, 2001, creating Partido State University.